MariamElAkalChaji/Assignment-Answers/Assignment 1/Classes/README.md

-In this folder you will find the three created objects needed to run the main script.
+In this folder you will find the three classes needed to run the main script.